 Filling:

-- Add diced bell pepper and saute for another minute.
+- Add the bell pepper followed by the dried rosemary and thyme.
+Saute for another minute.
+Season with salt, pepper and turmeric.

 - Lower the heat and let everything cook for 2-3 minutes until flavors are fully combined.
 Adjust the sourness and saltiness as desired.